CSC207-2022F-UofT/course-project-npcs-ratemyuoft-project/README.md

     **********************************************************************

     3.MVC design pattern was implemented.
-Before, if controller wanted to output a message to CLI it had to send it to InputBoundary->Interactor-> OutputBoundary->Presenter.
+Before, if logInController wanted to output a message to CLI it had to send it to InputBoundary->Interactor-> OutputBoundary->Presenter.
 Now this path is: ViewModel->Presenter.